-Cycling personalities and biographies

-Jones et al (2016) examined the life history of older people to study lifecourse factors involved in shaping older people’s cycling behaviours.
-They suggest there are three different trajectories of cyclist

-Reluctant Riders.
-These individuals had not ridden for five years or more.
-Here, cycling had fizzled out due to feelings of increased vulnerability as individuals aged.
-Not feeling safe were barriers crucially mentioned in this group.

-Resilient Riders.
-Older people who consistently cycled throughout their life and maintained or increased that into their later years.
-They had often cycled for work earlier on in life, were part of a cycling family (where majority , if not all, individuals within the family cycled).
-Commuter cyclists adapted post-work to substituting their commute for new routes and new purposes.

-Re-engaged riders.
-These are individuals who began cycling again in later life.
-This group included a sub-set of males for whom retirement led to a desire to become more active.
-For women a sense of new-found freedom prevailed especially away from caring duties which had finished.
-Support came from partners and sometimes cycling desire was re-ignited through a change of house and residential location.

 Using public transport and walking

 It is worth noting that use of buses has been correlated with increased walking.
 Older people’s use of buses increases, especially with the advent of free or concessionary bus fares as introduced in in the UK under the Transport Act of 2000 and introduced from 2002.
 In later life, miles travelled on buses increases for the over 70s (529 miles/person/year for over 70s compared to 331 miles/person/year across all ages (DfT, 2015)).
 Bus use is higher among females, as it is across the lifecourse and this extends into older age, although with the advent of the free bus pass, this has begun to even up among the genders, with more males using the bus than previous generations.
-The percentage of eligible older people taking up bus pass is 76%, female 79%, male 73% up from 61% and 50% in 2005 (year before free local travel) but not as high as peak in 2012 at 78% (see figure 1) Humphrey and Scott (2012) suggest that ownership of a free bus pass is higher (around 80-82%) among those on lower income (less than £15,000).
+The percentage of eligible older people taking up bus pass is 76% female and 79% male; 73% up from 61% and 50% in 2005 (year before free local travel) but not as high as peak in 2012 at 78%.
+Humphrey and Scott (2012) suggest that ownership of a free bus pass is higher (around 80-82%) among those on lower income (less than £15,000).
 This group are also more likely to use the bus once a week than those on higher incomes who use it less frequently.

 There is compelling evidence that use of the bus system increases with “free” travel for older people (Mackett 2013a,b).
 The most commonly reported activity older people cite as their destination across all these surveys is shopping, followed by social and leisure, day trips, visiting friends then medical, meaning people are socially connected and hence reduce isolation (Mackett 2013b).
-Mackett (2013b) also notes how such journeys support volunteering and caring work older people undertake which would otherwise would not take place.
+Mackett (2013b) also notes how such journeys support volunteering and caring work older people undertake which would otherwise not take place.
 Dargay et al (2010) modelled bus use against what would have happened if no free bus pass had been introduced and suggests the number of bus stages (groups of bus stops) travelled through by older people increased by 45.4% in rural areas and 26.5% in urban areas.
-The journeys made are not just more numerous but also often longer in duration and distance (Andrews 2011).
+The journeys made are not just more numerous but also often longer in duration and distance (Dargay et al, 2010).
 Additionally Andrews (2011) found 74% of his respondents stated that the free bus pass improved their quality of life and general wellbeing.